Syntax Document

 vec

-vec is nature's built-in dynamic array type, supporting dynamic resizing and stored on the heap.
+vec is nature's built-in dynamic array type, supports dynamic expansion, stored on the heap.
+Concurrent calls are not safe, need to actively add locks.

 // Declaration and initialization